Skip to content

 "

-In this example, the $MODPATH/system/app/YouTube and $MODPATH/system/app/Bloatware directories will be automatically created and then the setfattr -n trusted.overlay.opaque -v y $MODPATH/system/app/YouTube and setfattr -n trusted.overlay.opaque -v y $MODPATH/system/app/Bloatware commands will be executed.
-After the module takes effect, the /system/app/YouTube and /system/app/Bloatware directories will be replaced with empty ones.
+This list will automatically create the directories $MODPATH/system/app/YouTube and $MODPATH/system/app/Bloatware, and then execute setfattr -n trusted.overlay.opaque -v y $MODPATH/system/app/YouTube and setfattr -n trusted.overlay.opaque -v y $MODPATH/system/app/Bloatware.
+After the module takes effect, /system/app/YouTube and /system/app/Bloatware will be replaced with empty directories.

 DIFFERENCES WITH MAGISK

-If you are interested in OverlayFS, it is recommended to read the Linux Kernel's documentation on OverlayFS.
+If you're interested in OverlayFS, it's recommended to read the Linux Kernel's documentation on OverlayFS.

 system.prop